Howard B. Cushing: Cushing Massacre

 Cushing was charged with pursuing Chiricahua Apache elements under Chief Cochise, who had recently broken a winter truce in the Tucson area in 1871.
 Cushing and 22 troopers pursued the Apache elements south towards the Mexican border, which was often used as a sanctuary when pursued by US forces.

 On May 5, 1871, Cushing came into contact with an Apache element approximately fifteen miles north of today's Fort Huachuca, in an area known as Bear Spring in the Whetstone Mountains.
 This element was not led by Chief Cochise, but reportedly by the chief named Juh, who was known for stating his desire to kill Cushing.
-Cushing and his lead element were immediately ambushed, resulting in the deaths of Lt.
-Cushing; Pvt Martin Green and a Mr Simpson; a Private Pierce was wounded.
+Cushing and his lead element were immediately ambushed, resulting in the deaths of Lieutenant Cushing, Private Martin Green, and a Mr. Simpson; a Private Pierce was wounded.
 Several horses were killed and wounded.
-The battle was described as fierce, and reduced to hand to hand combat.
+The battle was described as fierce, and reduced to hand-to-hand combat.
 Cushing's non-commissioned officer, Sergeant John Mott, managed to rescue the wounded and lead a successful retreat with the remainder of the troopers.
-Within 48hrs three US Cavalry Troops were dispatched from Fort Crittenden to pursue the Apaches, and found Cushing's body with his fellow fallen troopers, who were all stripped of their clothing and left by the Apaches.
+Within 48 hours three US Cavalry Troops were dispatched from Fort Crittenden to pursue the Apaches, and found Cushing's body with his fellow fallen troopers, who were all stripped of their clothing and left by the Apaches.

 General Orders 11 was released by the Headquarters Department of Arizona on June 2, 1871 announcing his death "while gallantly leading his command in an attack against the band of Indians."
 Cushing was buried at Fort Lowell, northwest of Tucson.
 He was later reinterred at San Francisco National Cemetery in the Presidio of San Francisco.

 Legacy

 Cushing Street and the Cushing Street Bar, both located in downtown Tucson, Arizona are named in Cushing's honor.
 A monument that honors Alonzo, William, and Howard Cushing is located at Cushing Memorial Park in Delafield, Wisconsin.
+Howard Cushing seems to be the inspiration for the character Lietenant Colonel Owen Thursday, played by Henry Fonda in director John Ford 1948 western Fort Apache, with Fonda's Owen Thursday bearing a lot of similarities to Howard Cushing, from appearance, to fighting Cochise, to having a similar death, though Ford says the film was inspired by the Fetterman Fight and the Battle of Little Bighorn.